am-you/am-you/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a React/Node/MongoDb project
+- 🔭 I’m currently working on a Node project

-- 🌱 I’m currently learning: Rust/Webassembly/AWS
+- 🌱 I’m currently learning: AWS

 - 👯 I’m looking to collaborate on: Front-End Projects

-- 🤔 I’m looking for help with: Rust
+- 🤔 I’m looking for help with: C

 - 💬 Ask me about: Anything